30+ iPhone Settings You Should Change in iOS 26 Right Now

 2. Toggle on Reduce Transparency.

-Toggle on reduce transparency from accessibility settings on iphone
+Toggle on reduce transparency from accessibility settings on iPhone

 5. Turn Off Full-Screen Screenshot Previews